THE ISSUE OF COMPARING WINE QUALITY.

 This is not to say, though, that great wines never deserve their reputation.
 There do exist many seriously great wines that merit, at least in part, the reverence accorded to them.
 The very top ‘trophy’ wines, though, do have a reputation that extends beyond what is in the bottle.
 You are paying for more than just an exceptional bottle of wine.

-SAWi has addressed these disparities by its ‘Algorithm of Excellence’.
+SAWi has addressed these disparities through its ‘Algorithm of Excellence’.